khantaha2112/Nexcent/README.md

 **##Features**

-   Responsive design using Bootstrap
+   -Responsive design using Bootstrap

-   Clear navigation menu with links to different sections: Home, Service, Feature, Product, Testimonial, and FAQ
+   -Clear navigation menu with links to different sections: Home, Service, Feature, Product, Testimonial, and FAQ

-   Registration and login options
+   -Registration and login options

-   Informational content to help photographers grow their business
+   -Informational content to help photographers grow their business